bcrowell/election/README.md

 2020 jul 15, http://insideelections.com/ratings/president

 I added half-unit tweaks in cases where these expert opinions didn't seem consistent with polls and predictit.
 In addition to these per-state tweaks, all values have the parameter k added to them later.
+I also made up values like +5 and -6 for states that insideelections simply describes as safe; these were cooked up in order to get rough agreement with predictit.

 predictit_prob
 --------------